maciejg-git/litewind-alpine-documentation/documentation/notify.md

 ```
 Notification properties:

+- `id` - defines the container to display notification. id is optional when there is only one container on the page,
 - `header` and `text` - set content of the notification,
 - `delay`, `dismissable` and `static` - override respective props of the container for this notification,
 - `sticky` - sticky notifications are always displayed below or above normal notifications and ignore number set in `data-max-notifications` prop.
 Position depends on the `data-order` prop.